Last updated on June 5th, 2023

-When Anya and I decided to come to the UAE to spend winter, we knew from the beginning that renting a car in Dubai was our only option if we wanted to see the country on our own terms and move freely around Dubai without spending much on public transportation.
+When Anya and I decided to come to the UAE to spend winter, we knew from the beginning that renting a car in Dubai was our only option if we wanted to see the country on our own terms and move freely around Dubai without spending much on public transportation and taxis.

 So from our first day in the Emirates, we started to hire cars on multiple occasions trying out different car rental companies and car models.
 We hired a car in Dubai airport, Dubai Marina, downtown and even had one car delivered to our door in Ajman.
 We booked cheap car rentals in Dubai and once treated ourselves to a luxury sports car.

 After so many bookings and after so many kilometers driven around UAE it seems that now we can answer any question about Dubai car hire.
 So I thought to sit down and write this post with our best tips for how to find the best car rental in Dubai.

 It is a unique and fascinating destination that has so much to offer, it’s mind-blowing.
 Especially when you want to have those one-of-a-kind experiences that Dubai is famous for.
 The tallest building in the world, the largest Ferris wheel, the biggest aquarium, the highest fountain… There are a lot of those impressive attractions of the largest, longest, tallest type that you may want to visit.